White House asks court to dismiss lawsuit over drug imports

 Some consumers have long crossed into Mexico and Canada to buy medicine that sells for far less than in the United States.
 But it's against federal law to import drugs.

-Last November, the U.S. Department of Health and Human Services under then-President Donald Trump issued a ruling further opening the door for states to pursue importing prescription drugs.
-That same month, the Pharmaceutical Research and Manufacturers of America sued to challenge the new rule, accusing the federal government of failing to demonstrate the safety of importing medicine and any actual cost savings.
+The lawsuit filed by the Pharmaceutical Research & Manufacturers of America accuses the federal government of failing to demonstrate the safety of importing medicine and any actual cost savings.

 DeSantis and others have dismissed those concerns, saying that Canada, like the United States, has stringent pharmaceutical guidelines, and "we obviously would have our process to ensure quality.”

-DeSantis said his state was ready to act swiftly to put its program into place should the federal government approve its request to launch a drug importation program.
+DeSantis said his state is ready to act swiftly to put its program into place should the federal government approve its request to launch a drug importation program.